Blue Marvel: Fictional character biography

+Adam Brashear is a former fullback at Cornell University as well as a veteran of the Korean War, where he served in the Marine Corps.
+Brashear later led efforts to harness anti-matter from the Negative Zone as a source of power.
+The reactor used in the project became unstable, exposing Brashear and his friend Conner Sims to radiation.
+Sims dissolved into energy, while Brashear became a superpowered "antimatter reactor".

+Brashear operates as the hero Blue Marvel until 1962, when he is outed as black and forced to retire.
+He leaves the Presidential Medal of Freedom, which he received from President John F. Kennedy, on the Blue Area of the Moon.
+Shortly afterward, Brashear confronts an alien armada, with the United States government using this final mission to fake his death.
+Brashear later became a tenured professor of physics at the University of Maryland.

+Brashear confronts Conner Sims when he returns as the villain Anti-Man, seeking to end racism.
+Brashear returns as a full-time superhero in the series Age of Heroes, where he helps the Winter Guard battle King Hyperion.

 During the 2013 "Infinity" storyline, Uatu visited Blue Marvel in his Undersea Science Fortress which he had previously modified.
 Blue Marvel talked with Uatu about his family life and how he could have taken up the opportunity to join the Avengers.
 After a one-sided conversation, Blue Marvel took up his costume and flew through Shuma-Gorath's head during its fight with Luke Cage's team.
-He was able to heal Spectrum (who had been incapacitated by Proxima Midnight's spear) and boost her powers temporarily.
+He was able to heal Spectrum, who had been incapacitated by Proxima Midnight's spear, and boost her powers temporarily.
 Subsequently, Blue Marvel was among those Cage declared to be part of his Mighty Avengers.

-During the "Last Days" part of the 2015 "Secret Wars" storyline, Blue Marvel was seen with the Mighty Avengers where they fight the Illuminati.
-After the battle, Blue Marvel tells Mister Fantastic and Black Panther that he is angry they never consulted the other heroes on this, saying they could have prevented all this if they had all worked together.

 As part of the 2015 All-New, All-Different Marvel initiative, Blue Marvel appeared as a member of the Ultimates.
 Blue Marvel's first mission with the Ultimates involved retrieving the incubator that Galactus was brought out of prematurely.
 Once they put him back into it, he fully emerged as a lifebringer.
-While in Exo-Space with the Ultimates within their ship the Aboena, Blue Marvel finds that his old enemy Anti-Man has reassembled there.
-As Blue Marvel wanted to kill Anti-Man where he deemed him too dangerous, he also discovered that his son Kevin was also in Exo-Space who persuaded his father to spare him.
-Blue Marvel does and has Anti-Man brought onto the Aboena so that he and the Ultimates can fix him.
+While in Exo-Space with the Ultimates within their ship the Aboena, Blue Marvel finds that Anti-Man has reassembled there.

-During the 2016 "Civil War II" storyline, the precognitive Ulysses Cain experiences a vision that warns Blue Marvel about the impending arrival of the inter-dimensional traveler Infinaut on Earth, which will endanger the planet.
-This warning gives sufficient time for Blue Marvel, Giant-Man, and the Ultimates to devise a Pym Particle accelerator with which they can shrink Infinaut down to human size, at which point Infinaut greets the heroes.
+During the 2016 "Civil War II" storyline, Ulysses Cain experiences a vision that warns Blue Marvel about the impending arrival of the inter-dimensional traveler Infinaut on Earth, which will endanger the planet.
+This warning gives sufficient time for Blue Marvel, Giant-Man, and the Ultimates to devise a Pym Particle accelerator with which they can shrink Infinaut down to the size of a human.